npysklyw/TraceForge/docs/architecture.md

 # MVP architecture and implementation plan

-## Repository inspection

-The initial directory was empty, with no source, configuration, Git repository, or existing project instructions.
-This foundation is independently authored.
-Do not introduce or reference proprietary IBM code, prompts, datasets, terminology, architectures, or internal failure cases.
-Future fixtures must be original synthetic examples or explicitly licensed public data with provenance.

 ## Architecture

 Use one Python 3.12 / FastAPI application, one React / TypeScript / Vite UI, and